 HANDLING THE PUBLIC DEFENDER INTERVIEW

 Because public defenders try difficult cases under difficult circumstances, interviews are often conducted in a fashion designed to test the ability of the applicant to function under pressure.
 Interviews can run the gamut from traditional question and answer to hypothetical questions to role playing.
 While there are a variety of formats and questions, they are all designed to test the applicant on three things: ability as an oral advocate, commitment to indigent clients, and willingness to stand up for what one thinks is right.
 Thus, prior to the interview, students should list and practice recounting experiences that demonstrate the above traits.
 This type of preparation will allow the applicant to be prepared to quickly enumerate the ways in which her qualifications match the employer’s needs.
+Additionally, this document on Prosecutor & Public Defender Interview Prep provides some great tips on interviewing for a criminal defense position.

 The "Why" Question